MiguelCastillo/bit-bundler/docs/Examples.md

 ```

-### How about bundle splitting??
+### Bundle splitting??

 Yup, use the bundler plugin [bit-bundler-splitter](https://github.com/MiguelCastillo/bit-bundler-splitter) to help us here.

 > You can configure multiple bundle splitters with matching rules to generate multiple bundles.

-This example generates multiple bundles and you can run them in node with the command below.
+This example generates multiple bundles which you can run them in node with the command below.
+If you take a closer look at the modules and the bundles generated you will notice that there is a circular dependencies between the entry point in the main bundle and a module in another bundle.
+This splitter example illustrates how `bit-bundler` and `bit-bundler-splitter` gracefully handle circular dependencies in modules, even across bundles.

 ##### [source code](https://github.com/MiguelCastillo/bit-bundler/tree/master/examples/splitter)